Can I still have an operation if...

 Is there a consultation fee?

 Yes.
-Chris charges £300 for the first (longer) appointment.
-Should you wish to discuss the surgical plan or quote in more detail, Chris offers a second free consultation, either in person, or over the telephone, if necessary.
-The fees are £175 thereafter with additional charges for clinic procedures.
+Chris charges £350 for the first (longer) appointment.
+For minor surgery, Chris offers a second complimentary telephone consultation.
+For complex surgery, you should plan to discuss the surgical plan and/or quote in more detail in person.
+This follow up appointment is chargeable.
+There may be additional charges for clinic procedures such as injections.
 These fees are detailed in a package of care quote which is provided to you after your initial appointment.

 What about after I have recovered from the surgery?